 But—that price tag is steep for most organizations.
-That’s especially true today, as video content management system (VCMS, or “enterprise YouTube”) technology has become readily sourced at a fraction of that cost, making it comparatively easy to stand up an internal video library, complete with features to enable recording, live streaming, editing, viewing, transcoding, reporting, and more.
+That’s especially true today, as video content management system (video CMS) technology has become readily sourced at a fraction of that cost, making it comparatively easy to stand up an internal video library, complete with features to enable recording, live streaming, editing, viewing, transcoding, reporting, and more.

 Microsoft began the Academy portal project with several goals in mind:

-Building the Academy portal was a massive undertaking.
+Building the Academy portal, its enterprise YouTube, was a massive undertaking.
 Here’s a small slice of what was required:

 Since then, Microsoft has incurred further expense for ongoing maintenance, continued technology enhancements, program and product management, and promotional efforts.